 Public.com lets you invest in stocks, ETFs, crypto, and alternative investments.
 Unlike other platforms, Public offers a unique social component with access to the wider Public community, which can lead you to discover new investing opportunities.

 Sign-up for Public, open a brokerage account, deposit funds, and they will give you a piece of stock valued at up to $300.

+Robinhood is a leading investing app that offers commission-free trading for stocks, options, and ETFs.
+The platform also offers micro-investing and lets you buy and sell cryptocurrencies.
 However, even though I made some solid money on bitcoin back in the day, I generally don’t encourage my readers to gamble their savings on crypto.